NisseCR/at_the_grove_of_the_well/README.md

 A D&D ambient experience tool inspired by the music of [At the Grove of the Well](https://taylormooremusic.bandcamp.com/track/at-the-grove-of-the-well) by Taylor Moore.

 The GM controls scenes, music, ambiences and art from a **controller view**, while players experience the result in a fullscreen **player view** — synced in real time over WebSocket.
-Designed for both local streaming (via OBS + Discord) and remote play (via Tailscale).

 ## Getting Started

 Run `run.bat` to start the backend and frontend in separate terminal windows, then open `http://localhost:5173` in your browser.

-See [HOSTING.md](HOSTING.md) for streaming and remote player setup.
+See [HOSTING.md](HOSTING.md) for VPS deployment and SSL setup.

 ## How It Works